kpat71/aws-policy-workshop/README.txt

 7. Test S3 policy changes
-    Edit S3 permissions so that you can read only bucket content Edit policy so that you can read only dir1 content Add permissions so that you can raed from dir1 and do all actions to dir2 Test to upload files to dir1 and dir to verify that rule is working change permission so that there is condission to read bucket that are tagged to var.tester_name
+    Edit S3 permissions so that you can read only bucket content Edit policy so that you can read only dir1 content Add permissions so that you can read from dir1 and do all actions to dir2 Test to upload files to dir1 and dir2 to verify that rule is working Test to add AWS managed policy to Role and comment own policy (commented in role_and_policy.tf) Change permission so that there is condission to read bucket that are tagged to var.tester_name

 8. Test Parameter store policy changes
     Add permission to read app1 perameters from parameter store